adnanainul/FundsNest/README.md

-# FundNest 🚀
+# FundsNest 🚀

 **Connecting Startups with Investors for Seamless Funding Opportunities**

-FundNest is an innovative online platform designed to bridge the gap between student innovators, early-stage startups, and potential investors.
+FundsNest is an innovative online platform designed to bridge the gap between student innovators, early-stage startups, and potential investors.
 It provides a streamlined environment for entrepreneurs to present their ideas and for investors to discover and fund the next big thing.

 ## 🌟 Key Features